 Speed and Power Tests

-Another type of Psychological tests on our list is the speed and power tests.
-It is a test where the performance is being measured based primarily upon the speed with which one works.
-The example can be tests of clerical ability.
+Another type of Psychological test on our list is the speed and power test.
+It is a test where the performance is measured based primarily on the speed with which one works.
+An example can be tests of clerical ability.
 The other alternative can be where the test is difficult and the applicant or the person is given as much time as he/she wants.
-This type of tests where the person’s score is based exclusively upon his/her ability to answer the question correctly irrespective of the time he/she has taken is known as power test.
-An example can be of tests like Tweezers Dexterity Test etc.
+This type of test where the person’s score is based exclusively upon his/her ability to answer the question correctly irrespective of the time he/she has taken is known as a power test.
+An example can be tested like the Tweezers Dexterity Test etc.

 Emotional Intelligence Test

-Have you ever felt like you impulsively shout at someone or cry without any reason?
-These emotions of anger and sadness is what we need to control and monitor.
+Have you ever felt like you impulsively shout at someone or cried without any reason?
+These emotions of anger and sadness are what we need to control and monitor.
 We need to identify our emotions and regulate them without being influenced by others.
 An Emotional Intelligence test taps various emotions through situations presented to the test-taker.
 An emotional intelligence test requires a person’s honesty in it to accurately evaluate a person’s EQ [Emotional Quotient] and suggest ways to improve it.
 It is often noted that people who have higher EQ are much more content and successful than people otherwise.
-Even though emotional intelligence can overlap with other aspects like personality or genetic compositions, Emotional Intelligence of a person tends to fluctuate or change.
-It often requires constant consciousness in your actions and evaluation of its consequences.
+Even though emotional intelligence can overlap with other aspects like personality or genetic composition, the Emotional Intelligence of a person tends to fluctuate or change.
+It often requires constant consciousness of your actions and evaluation of their consequences.

 “When dealing with people, remember you are not dealing with creatures of logic, but with creatures of emotion.” – Dale Carnegie